cetic/fadi/USERGUIDE.md

 ![Grafana web interface](examples/basic/images/grafana_interface.png)

-First we will define the datasource:
+First we will define the postgresql datasource:

 ![Grafana datasource](examples/basic/images/grafana_datasource.gif)

+* host: fadi-postgresql:5432
+* database: postgres
+* user: postgres
+* password: set to the postgresql password obtained above
+* disable ssl

 Then we will configure a simple dashboard that shows the temperatures over the last week: